 EPIC is an on-line tool for physicians and the entities that register/license, employ, train, and educate them.
 EPIC allows physicians to build a web-based career portfolio of their primary-source verified medical credentials and to have reports on the authenticity of those credentials sent electronically to any organization, anywhere in the world.
 Medical regulatory authorities, hospitals, academic institutions, and other entities use EPIC to access verification reports on the credentials of their physician applicants.

-ECFMG provides eligible international medical schools with individual and aggregate data on the performance of their students and graduates who apply to ECFMG for USMLE Step 1, USMLE Step 2 Clinical Knowledge (CK), and USMLE Step 2 Clinical Skills (CS).
+ECFMG provides eligible international medical schools with individual and aggregate data on the performance of their students and graduates who apply to ECFMG for USMLE Step 1 and USMLE Step 2 Clinical Knowledge (CK).

 GEMx is a global partnership for international educational exchange in medicine and the health professions.
 GEMx Partners are medical schools and other institutions around the world that share a commitment to making international exchange a part of their education programs, and to providing students in medicine and the health professions with increased access to educational exchange opportunities.
 GEMx’s innovative web-based system both streamlines and enhances the exchange process.
 Using the GEMx system, participating institutions can publish their elective exchange opportunities on-line and provide detailed information about these opportunities.
 They can also verify student eligibility and monitor student applications and activity.
 Students of participating institutions can use the GEMx system to research elective exchange opportunities on-line, and apply directly to participating institutions for opportunities that match their career goals and interests using GEMx’s paperless application process.
 Students can explore electives based on such information as learning objectives, prerequisites, fees, languages of instruction, and travel information.